fanyangxyz/fanyangxyz.github.io/_posts/2025-10-04-recoloring.md

 </div>

 We formulate the weighted color combination task as an optimization problem.
-The goal is to find the parameters (colors as well as wegihts) that minimizes the reconstruction and several other auxilary losses.
+The goal is to find the parameters (colors as well as weights) that minimize the reconstruction and several other auxiliary losses.
-The auxiliary losses improves sparsity and diversity.
+The auxiliary losses improve sparsity and diversity.
-In particular, every couple of iterations, we snap the color parameters to their closet colors in the image that haven't been assigned yet.
+In particular, every couple of iterations, we snap the color parameters to their closest colors in the image that haven't been assigned yet.
 This is to enforce the constraint that we want the extracted colors to be directly from the image.

 #### Palette matching